 Our groundwater supply, though safe to drink without treatment, is extremely hard with high levels of calcium, magnesium and iron.
 Water treatment consists of aeration, lime softening for hardness and iron reduction, pH adjustment using carbon dioxide, dual media filtration, and chlorination.
 Fluoride is added to replace naturally occurring fluoride removed during softening and to boost the concentration to 0.7 ppm (parts per million) as recommended as a dental health measure.
-In 2011 an average of 1.7 million gallons of water per day was treated and distributed to customers in the mid-County area.
-Average water hardness was reduced from 493 ppm to 161 ppm.
+In 2013 an average of 1.65 million gallons of water per day was treated and distributed to customers in the mid-County area.
+Average water hardness was reduced from 508 ppm to 176 ppm.
 Residuals solids from the softening process, predominantly calcium carbonate and magnesium hydroxide, are temporarily stored in on-site lagoons for dewatering.
 An average of 5,000 cubic yards of residual solids are removed annually and applied to farm fields as an agricultural liming material for soil pH adjustment.
-The water treatment plant is staffed at all times by state certified operators.
+The water treatment plant is staffed and operates around the clock.